 The National Safety Council is also calling for companies and other organizations to speak with their employees about distracted driving, both on and off the job.
 Even traffic control companies that have experience with traffic management technology in Vermont are susceptible to the allure of distractions while on the road.
 Worksafe Traffic Control Industries is dedicated to stopping distracted driving, and we encourage our customers to do the same.

 Worksafe Traffic Control Industries has been a premier provider of traffic signage and highway safety equipment in Vermont for the past 25 years.
-We distribute a wide variety of traffic control products, including barricades, delineators, vests and flags and signage hardware for use by private, public, federal and legislative groups.
+We distribute a wide variety of traffic control products, including road barricades, delineators, vests and flags and signage hardware for use by private, public, federal and legislative groups.
 Visit our website to browse the many high-quality products we have available.
 Questions?
 Contact us today for more information.